 Not Sure How to Perform a Lift?

-There are tons of great videos online showing correct form.
+There are tons of great videos online showing correct form, Youtube has some great form videos.
 But you can also always ask a trainer at your gym for assistance as most are happy to help.
-If you aren’t sure where to search for form videos here is a great place to start.
+Lastly, if you message the Doug Grows Instagram or Facebook account for help someone will get back to you.

 Missed a Lift Day?